zostay/RakuWAPI/README.md

 ### 2.0.3 The Error Stream

 The error stream MUST be given in the configuration environment via `wapi.errors`.
-This MUST be a [Supplier](http://doc.perl6.org/type/Supplier) the server provides for emitting errors.
-The application MAY call `emit` on the Supplier zero or more times, passing any object that may be stringified.
+This MUST be a [Supplierish](http://doc.perl6.org/type/Supplierish) (see Section 1.1) object the server provides for emitting errors.
+This is a defined object that has an `emit` method that has the same signature as `Supplier.emit`.

+The application MAY call `emit` on this object zero or more times, passing any object that may be stringified.
 The server SHOULD write these log entries to a suitable log file or to `$*ERR` or wherever appropriate.
 If written to a typical file handle, it should automatically append a newline to each emitted message.

 ### 2.0.4 Application Lifecycle